Using the Ikea Pax system as storage in my craft studio is a case of “If You Build It, She Will Come!!

 Ikea has these great felt trays for the large drawers – they come three to a pack.

-I didn’t see them in the Ikea Pax Planner, and I missed them online before I went to purchase my items.
+I didn’t see them in the Ikea Pax Planner.
 But I immediately snapped some up when I saw them in the store!
 They’re perfect to keep my sewing hams and yarns (soon to come).

 Missing Components

-The pullouts shown below are PERFECT for storing all my tools.
+The shallow pullouts shown below are PERFECT for storing all my tools.
 I’ll have separate pullouts for stained glass tools and various other tools I’ll use on a regular basis.
-I’ll be customizing these pullouts even further once I’m more organized (tutorial to come!)
+But I’ll have even more storage than these Ikea units once the craft studio is a little further along (see organize a craft room).

-You’ll notice that I’m still missing a few pull-outs; when we were ready to purchase, everything was in stock when we printed our shopping list in the morning, however Ikea was sold out by the time we got there mid-day…drats!
+You’ll notice that I’m still missing a few pull-outs: everything was in stock when we printed our shopping list in the morning.
+However Ikea sold out by the time we got there mid-day…drats!
 Hubs has a mission this week to scout them out at another location, so I’ll just have to be patient until then 🙂

 Customizing a Pullout for the Ikea Pax System

-With a piece of cardboard used as a spacer on the left hand side (opposite the hinges on the door), we had plenty of clearance to get by the hinge on the right side.
+It just requires you to offset the pullout in the available space.
+So with a piece of cardboard used as a spacer on the left hand side (opposite the hinges on the door), we have plenty of clearance to get by the door hinge on the right side.

-We measured the placement of the hardware where we wanted to position it in the cabinet (sides, front and back) and transferred those measurements to the underside of the pull-out.
-There’s a lip underneath the pullout that has to be filled in so the hardware can be attached and slide out properly; so we cut two pieces of wood to act as spacers to be attached onto the underside of the pullout to make it flush.
+One other challenge is that there’s a lip underneath the pullout that has to be filled in so the hardware can be attached and slide out properly.
+So we cut two pieces of wood to act as spacers under the glides to make it flush.

 We transferred our measurements to the back of the pull-out tray with pencil so we had a guide to position our spacers.